 Advoz is a special media advertising app for your Shopify store.
 With this app, you can create customized adverts for social media platforms, including Facebook, Instagram, and Google, and broadcast your product to a large audience.

 Online business is all about product research and advertising.
 No matter how good of a product you have in your store, until and unless you are discoverable on the giant internet platform, all your hard work and investment won’t have a fruitful outcome.

-As soon as you are done listing your products, start allocating some time and resources to advertising and marketing.
-Now, initially, your budget might restrict you from running paid google or Facebook ads but still, you can take certain steps to showcase your products in front of people.
+After listing your products, start allocating time and resources to advertising and marketing.
+Initially, your budget might restrict you from running paid Google or Facebook ads, but still, you can take certain steps to showcase your products in front of people.

 - Social Media Campaigns:

-For beginners, the best and more efficient way to market your product is by creating a dedicated social media page for your store.
-You can even integrate your social media page to Shopify and create/modify product posts, on your social media accounts (Facebook and WordPress).
+For beginners, creating a dedicated social media page for your store is the best and most efficient way to market your product.
+You can even integrate your social media page into Shopify and create/modify product posts on your social media accounts (Facebook and WordPress).

-For other social websites, you can simply create a page for your store, add posts with your product description and images and try to engage with as many people as you can.
-If your budget permits, you can even hire social media influencers to market your products.
+For other social websites, you can create a page for your store, add posts with your product description and images, and try engaging with as many people as possible.
+You can hire social media influencers to market your products if your budget permits.

 - Email Subscription:

 Email marketing is one of the oldest marketing techniques since the invention of the internet.
-Simply create a few subscription forms on your store at the best possible location where they have a high chance to be noticed by the customers.
+Create a few subscription forms on your store at the best possible location where they have a high chance of being noticed by the customers.

 Once you have the subscriber, use the Shopify Email app to send them personalized product emails.
-There is no guarantee but there is a high chance the customer will turn into a buyer eventually.
+There is no guarantee, but there is a high chance that the customer will eventually become a buyer.

 - Video Adverts:

 You can use product videos to broadcast on your store.
-Simply use the Promo app where you can create engrossing and tempting product video promotions which will give customers a better sense of the product.
+Use the Promo app to create engaging and tempting product video promotions, giving customers a better sense of the product.